Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<Vec<MappedSerializedValue, Global>, Error>

-Reduces the view entries from the named view
+Reduces the view entries from the named view, reducing the values by each

 unique key.